benjisidi/saltmarsh/Session 4 - TBC.md

 We long rest in the basement and discuss what to do. [[Agevea]] seems to know a lot about the [[Sea Princes]]...
 If we want to ambush them, we'll need to go out on the little boat we found to *their* ship.

+# Investigating the Manor

+- Delicious red mushrooms
+- 2 cut pieces of blue quartz (10gp each)
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading